 Recommend.
-1 Overcome the information barrier by the creation of a central information hub at national or regional level depending on the EU MS specific Recommend.
+1 Overcome the information barrier by the creation of a central information hub at national or regional level depending on the EU MS specific characteristics Recommend.
 2 Inform on Non- Energy Benefits related to energy efficiency Recommend.
 3 Create a set of structured guidelines to clarify the relationships between energy obligations - or NON obligations - and sustainability Recommend.
 4 Carbon Footprint calculation associated to audit should be encouraged Recommend.
 5 Benchmarking approach

-characteristics

 #01.
-Limited resources for transposition
+Limited resources for

+transposition

-#02: Identification of obligated companies
+#02: Identification of

+obligated companies

-#03: Ensuring compliance
+#03: Ensuring

+compliance

 #04: Quality of audits

+#05: Compromise

-#05: Compromise between reporting effort and monitoring
+between reporting effort

+and monitoring

-#06: Enhancing the uptake of measures
+#06: Enhancing the

+uptake of measures

-#07: Creation of support mechanisms
+#07: Creation of support

+mechanisms

-#08: Limited available resources
+#08: Limited available

+#00.
+Codding SMEs 45

-#09: Guiding SMEs to participation
+#09: Guiding SMEs to

+participation

 #10: Raising awareness on opportunities

+on opportunities 1 1